cloudfoundry-attic/stac2/README.md

 # Workloads

+The default workloads are defined in [stac2/config/workloads](https://github.com/cloudfoundry/stac2/tree/master/stac2/config/workloads).
+Each workload file is a app is not a core piece of stac2.
+Instead its an extra app that is used by some of the heavy http oriented workloads; specifically, those starting with **xnf_**.
+The app is created staticaly and because of that,

 # Clouds

 As noted in the introduction section, for your stac2 installation to work correctly, you will need to create a properly formatted and